Huawei was today dealt a possible death blow in the trade war against the US. UK-based Japan-owned chip designer ARM has reportedly told its…

 Based in Kenya, the Savannah Fund is a seed capital fund, specialising in $25 000 to $500 000 investments in early-stage, high-growth tech startups in sub-Saharan Africa.

 EchoVC Partners is a seed and early stage venture capital firm focused on financing and cross-pollinating leading technologies, teams, business models and knowledge across North America, Africa and South East Asia.
 The average investment sizes range from $25 000 to several million dollars depending on the stage of opportunity and capital needs of the business.
-Some of its recent investments include Hotels.ng and Printivo, digital printing startup.
+Some of its investments include Hotels.ng and digital printing startup Printivo.

 Seedstars World is a global startup competition in emerging markets.
-Startups from a growing number of emerging markets — including Kenya, Ethiopia, Tanzania, Rwanda and Uganda — are invited to pitch and take part in the international competition where they’ll stand a chance to win up to $1-million in equity funding.
+Startups from a growing number of emerging markets — including Nigeria, Ghana, Senegal and Benin — are invited to pitch and take part in the international competition where they’ll stand a chance to win up to $1-million in equity funding.

 infoDev is a World Bank programme that supports entrepreneurs in developing countries through research and innovation hubs for climate tech, agribusiness and digital. infoDev’s Early Stage Financing Programme connects promising entrepreneurs with the early-stage capital and networks they need to launch and grow competitive businesses.
 The program also publishes research on innovative forms of financing for entrepreneurs in developing economies, including crowdfunding and angel investors.